sunway1999/deep_omics/hyper_parameter_tuning/README.md

 # Different models and hyper parameters

-Taking HLA TCR association prediction as an example
+Taking HLA TCR association prediction as an example (data used is not included for now)

 ## Six versions of models